garnix-io/terms-and-conditions/terms.md

 You agree not to make Company Confidential Information available in any form to any unauthorized third parties.
-You agree to take all reasonable steps to ensure that Company Confidential Information is not disclosed or distributed by you, or your employer or the entity on whose behalf you are using the Services in violation of the provisions of these Terms
+You agree to take all reasonable steps to ensure that you, your employer, or the entity on whose behalf you use the service do not disclose Company Confidential Information.

 ## Feedback